Do you ever have days when you look back at your To Do list and only 1 or 2 items are checked off?

 What do you think about the idea of a Got Done list?

 Lisa J. Jackson is an independent writer and editor who enjoys working with businesses of all sizes.
-She just crossed her 4th runner’s finish line in 2014 and danced on her way back to her car to celebrate the victory.
-You can connect with her on Facebook, Twitter, Google+, and LinkedIn.
+It’s not cheating if you add items to your task list after they are done and mark them off as complete.
+You can connect with her on Twitter, Facebook, Google+, and LinkedIn.